 Fujiwara still represents streetwear royalty, and his constant collaborations with huge brands have created some of the most exclusive sneakers available to collectors.

 One of the household names of Japanese streetwear is A Bathing Ape or BAPE.
 It opened in 1993 and is usually thought of as when the streetwear movement took hold, although founder Nigo cites Hiroshi Fujiwara as his inspiration.
 Nigo is a designer, DJ, and all-around entrepreneur whose designs drew inspiration from heavy metal and American culture.

 As for iconic releases, look no further than the Bape Sta sneakers, which became a highly coveted prize – even by celebrities like Jonathan Ross, although the brand is much more commonly associated with Kanye West and Pharrell (Nigo is a co-owner of Pharrell’s own brand) and began with graphic tees.

-BAPE have created limited edition Daft Punk Bape Stas, pairs adorned with Kanye West’s College Dropout bear and even a collaboration with the artist Lichtenstein.
+BAPE has created limited-edition Daft Punk Bape Stas, pairs adorned with Kanye West’s College Dropout bear, and even a collaboration with the artist Lichtenstein.
 These sneakers are so huge they’ve got a whole host of forums and websites dedicated to them.
 There’s even a Reddit thread for ‘Bapeheads’.
 Pairs on eBay start at £100 and go up to £2000 for exclusive celebrity collaborations.

 The rise of sneaker culture